 Drought can negatively impact public health both by reducing access to water and by reducing water quality.
-Recent bills related to drought response in California include CASB 552 Drought Resilient Communities Act, which was passed in September 2021, and the national Large Scale Water Recycling and Drought Resiliency Investment Act, co-sponsored by California Senator Alex Padilla and currently in committee.
+Recent bills related to drought response in California include CA SB 552 Drought Resilient Communities Act, which was passed in September 2021 and requires counties and water systems to have drought resiliency plans, and the national Infrastructure Investment and Jobs Act of 2021, which includes funds for addressing drought.